Travel to SAGE

 • Borrow equipment from friends, family, and/or fellow students prior to arrival.

-• Rent equipment from an outdoor supply store (note that REI Santa Fe does not offer this service).
+• Rent equipment from an outdoor supply store ahead of time.

-• Contact SAGE manager at least two weeks prior to SAGE to arrange for an equipment rental through the camp outfitter.
+• Contact the SAGE camp manager at least one month prior to SAGE to arrange for an equipment rental through the camp outfitter.

-Can I purchase camping equipment in Santa Fe?
+Can I purchase camping equipment in New Mexico?

-If you would like to buy camping equipment after you arrive in New Mexico, please make arrangements to do so before the start of SAGE on the morning of June 15th.
-We will head directly to the campsite that morning and there will be no time to shop for camping gear.
+If you would like to buy camping equipment after you arrive in New Mexico, please make arrangements to do so before the start of SAGE.

 Should I bring my rock hammer / Brunton compass / hand lens?